grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 went to PT for an hour, had panera for lunch, watching 30 rock, thinking of some blog posts ill make this week about stuff i learned at work, going to try and finish one app by tomorrow hopefully

 i dont want to talk about it too much bc it relates to what i want to do with nomial.ai, but i didnt work for a bioinformatics company, i worked for a biotech/sample storage company that had a bioinformatics team and our clients have their own bioinformatics team that did the analysis so its not a great business to have our bioinformatics team do the analysis for our clients if they can do it themselves. i was laid-off not because of performance, that was made clear to me, its still surprising bc our team was so small anyway, it is what it is. im okay, moving on to the next chapter of work and hopefully it'll also be remote. i learned alot though, i taught my teammates a lot too. working on apps and trying to finish them this month. it was a great job though, Alhamdulillah, now i'll be able to go to pilates during the weekdays ... my personal trainer said hes going to look out for me during the week now lol

+-->

+# im okay dont worry about me

+after my brother is done with his program early next year, the plan is that we take a trip to either hawaii or paris spring 2024, im looking forward to that ... paris for the pictures (my manolos would go with me lol) and hawaii for the beaches ... it's a toss up which vacation plan is better.